wczubal1/LeaderboardAgentWitty/README.md

 ## Notes

+Results are written to the `results/` directory in this repo, and the leaderboard refresh reads those JSON files.

 - `tools/client_short.py` and `tools/client.py` are copied from the brokercheck project.
 - The benchmark mounts those tools to `/home/wczubal1/projects/tau2/brokercheck/client_short.py` inside the purple